cipriancozma/namaste-react/Readme.md

 If dependency array is empty = [] => useEffect is called on initial render (just once)

 If dependency array is not empty =[something here] => useEffect is called when the variable inside the array changes

+## 23. How many types of routing are in the web apps?

+R: Client Side Routing and Server Side Routing

+Server Side Routing means -> make a call to the server to bring some data -> server sends the data -> data is loaded and the page is refreshed.

+Client Side Routing means -> change the routing pages without refreshing the page.